dungpa/FSharpPowerTools/docs/blog/vfpt.md

 #### NavigateTo
 It's one of our most favorite navigational features.
 If you use Visual Studio 2013, there is [an important improvement](http://blogs.msdn.com/b/visualstudio/archive/2013/07/15/visual-studio-2013-new-editor-features.aspx) where NavigateTo (`Ctrl-,`) now delivers results via a non-modal dialog.
-Just type the identifier you like and you've got all relevant results from projects for quick navigation.
+Just type the identifier you like (or a part of it) and you've got all relevant results from projects for quick navigation.
 Yes, it means that this works seamlessly on mixed F#/C# solutions (refer to the screencast below).
 ![NavigateTo](navigate_to.gif)